drikkk/spotify-playlist-updater-java/README.md

 # How to use
 Rename config.example.properties to config.properties and fill it with your Spotify API credentials.
-You will need the Refresher Token (Not just access token, a refresher token), Client ID, Secret Key and code.
+You will need the Refresher Bearer Token, Client ID, Secret Key and code.

 After those are set you can define your Playlist in the MyPlaylists file by initiating a new Playlist object.